This is the 9th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

-I’ve used a reduced number of petals for the roses because if I used more petals, the roses would be too big for this project.
+I’ve used a reduced number of petals for the roses because the roses would be too big for this project if I used more petals.
 Refer to Video at 00:11

-I’ve used a quick calyx for the roses, which is made with a seed pod using a small ball of gumpaste.
+I’ve used a quick calyx for the roses made with a seed pod using a small ball of gumpaste.